-Insulin is a hormone produced by the pancreas, which helps to regulate the blood glucose level.
-This hormone is essential to transport and store glucose in the cells and helps to use glucose as an energy source for the organism.
+Insulin is a hormone produced by the pancreas which helps regulating the blood glucose levels.
+This hormone is essential to transport and store glucose in the cells, helping using glucose as an energy source for the organism.

 Insulin acts as a key to let the glucose access the cells.
 If glucose cannot enter into the cells, it accumulates in the blood.

 - Slow and continuous insulin that helps blood glucose levels to remain always stable between 70-100 mg/dl, known as basal insulin secretion.

-- Another one, bolus insulin, secreted in a larger quantity, generally when the sanguineous glucose is increasing after meals, known as pulsatile insulin secretion.
+- Bolus insulin, secreted in a larger quantity, generally when the blood glucose increases after meals, known as pulsatile insulin secretion.

 Types of injected insulin

-Depending on the type of insulin you use, the starting time effect varies, i.e., the moment in which insulin starts lowering the blood sugar level.
+Depending on the type of injected insulin you use, the starting time of its effect (when it helps lowering the blood sugar level) may vary.

-Moreover, it is necessary to know the peak, when insulin reaches its maximum effect, in which the the blood glucose level will be reduced.
+Moreover, it is necessary to know the peak when insulin reaches its maximum effect: this is the moment in which blood glucose levels will start descending.

-There should be an awareness of the duration of the insulin effects that means, the period when the blood glucose level will keep lowering.
+We should also be conscious about the duration of the insulin effects, the amount of time during which the blood glucose level will keep lowering.

 Insulin can be therefore classified into several groups:

 It is rapidly absorbed from adipose (subcutaneous) tissue in the bloodstream.
 It is used to control blood glucose during the ingestion of food or drinks, and corrects the high blood sugar levels.